Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Introduction

-As a special case of CPE, so called the {\em top-$k$ selection} or {\em $k$-best arm identification}, in which the goal is to identify the size-$k$ subset with the maximum expected rewards, has been also extensively studied recently~\citep{kalyanakrishnan2010, Gabillon2011,Gabillon2012,kalyanakrishnan2012, bubeck2013, kaufmann2013,Zhou2014, Cao2015, Jun+16, Roy2017, Roy2019}.
-Earlier work on CPE or $k$-best arm identification has studied the semi-bandit feedback or assumed that the outcome from each individual edge is always accessible at all rounds~\citep{kalyanakrishnan2010, Gabillon2011,Gabillon2012,kalyanakrishnan2012, bubeck2013, kaufmann2013,Chen2014, Zhou2014, Cao2015, Chen2016matroid, Gabillon2016,Jun+16, Chen17a, Roy2017, huang2018,Cao2019, Roy2019}.
-However, in many application domains, such strong feedback is not always available, since it is costly to observe a reward of individual edges, or sometimes we cannot access feedback from individual edges.
-For example, in transportation networks, it is not easy to observe a delay of each section of a path due to some system constraints.
-In social networks, due to some privacy concerns and data usage agreements, it may be impossible even for data owners to obtain the estimated number of messages exchanged by two specific users.
-To overcome these issues, algorithms that can deal with limited feedback such as full-bandit feedback are desired.
-In this article, we review recently proposed techniques for combinatorial pure exploration problems with full-bandit feedback and beyond~\citep{Kuroki2020,Kuroki+19,Du+2021}.
+Most prior work for combinatorial pure exploration assumed that the outcome from each base arm is always accessible at all rounds~(e.g.~\citep{Chen2014, Chen+16, Chen2016matroid, Gabillon2016, Jun+16,Chen17a,huang2018,Cao2019, Jourdan21}).
+However, in most application domains, such strong feedback is not always available, since it is costly to observe a reward of individual arms, or sometimes we cannot access feedback from individual arms.
+For example, in crowdsourcing, we often obtain a lot of labels given by crowdworkers, but it is costly to compile labels according to labelers.
+In the case of transportation networks, it is not easy to observe a delay in each section of a path due to some system constraints.
+In social networks, due to some privacy concerns and data usage agreements, it may be impossible even for data owners to obtain the estimated number of messages exchanged by two specific users. \black{ To overcome these issues, \citet{Kuroki+19} studied \emph{combinatorial pure exploration with full-bandit linear feedback} (CPE-BL) problem, and proposed a non-adaptive algorithm to solve this problem.
+Later, \cite{Idan2019} proposed an adaptive combinatorial successive acceptance and rejection algorithm.
+These algorithms work for the top-$k$ case. \citet{Kuroki2020} also studied the specific graph optimization problem, called the densest subgraph problem and its pure exploration problem with full-bandit feedback. \citet{Du+2021} further extended these studies by proposing the first adaptive polynomial-time algorithm for full-bandit and static algorithm for partial-linear feedback under general combinatorial constraints. }

+\black{ We note that in the literature of stochastic combinatorial bandit for regret minimization, most existing work has considered semi-bandit feedback (e.g.~\citep{chenwei13, kveton15,ChenJMLR17,Zheng2017,pierre2019}).
+There are only a few studies dealing with the full-bandit feedback even for the top-$k$ case~\citep{Idan2019, Agarwal2021}.
+Adversarial cases, in which an adversary controls the arms and tries to defeat the learning process, have also been studied in the literature~\citep{Abernethy+2008, Cesa2012, Combes2015, Rad2021}.
+Some of them can deal with bandit feedback and nonlinear reward, but regret minimization algorithms for adversarial cases cannot be applied to solve the pure exploration problem. }